ibm-cloud-docs/dr-automation-powervs/responsibility.md

 ---
 front_matter_title: "Responsibilities"
+title: "Understanding your responsibilities when you use DR Automation for PowerVS"
 lastupdated: "2024-10-23"
 copyright: "2023, 2024"
 subcollection: dr-automation
 ---

 # Understanding your responsibilities when you use DR Automation for PowerVS

 Learn about the management responsibilities and terms and conditions that you have when you use DR Automation for PowerVS deployable architecture.